Canva home

 Visual aids, like graphs and presentations, help attendees understand the meeting points better.
 They highlight crucial information and leave a more powerful impact on the team.
 Plus, they keep everyone’s attention.

-Leading a project kickoff meeting means creating decks and presentations that are clear and engaging.
+Leading a project kickoff meeting means creating project management plans(opens in a new tab or window) that include decks and presentations that are clear and engaging.

 Don’t worry, creating presentations is easy peasy on Canva.
 Team members can make beautiful kickoff meeting slides, even if they’re new to project management, even if they’re pressed for time.
-Browse thousands of templates for agenda decks, visual charts, and roadmap presentations.
+You can start with customizable slide templates(opens in a new tab or window) to get a head start and make the process even quicker.
+Browse thousands of templates for agenda decks(opens in a new tab or window), visual charts(opens in a new tab or window), roadmap presentations(opens in a new tab or window), and AI presentations(opens in a new tab or window).

 Try your hand at making kickoff decks with these templates: